-Global carbon emissions continue to rise as economic activities continue to increase over time.
-Although the pandemic has caused the largest decline in annual global emission change in 2020, the rebound observed in 2021 is also the largest increase in annual global carbon emission change (International Energy Agency [IEA], 2022).
-Countries have struggled to meet their commitments to the Paris Agreement as a result of the pandemic.
-Instead of shifting towards low-carbon alternatives, coal accounted for 40% of the increase in carbon emissions in 2021 (IEA, 2022).
-In addition, the Russia-Ukraine war has affected energy prices and derailed decarbonization efforts around the world (Tollefson, 2022).
-In addition to the pandemic and the war, the occurrence of natural hazards causes major disruptions to the global economy.
-In 2021 alone, there were 432 occurrences of natural hazards across of the economic sectors and the interdependencies the globe (Centre for Research on the Epidemiology among these sectors.
-Different measures of vulnerability have been of Disasters [CRED], 2022).
-The highest of which were in the United States, India, China, and the developed.
-At the national level, Briguglio (1995) introduced a composite vulnerability index for small Philippines. island developing countries that accounts for the Globalization has exposed other economies to remoteness of the economies relative to their trading vulnerabilities that may not necessarily occur within partners.
-Easter (1999) developed the Commonwealth Vulnerability Index for small Commonwealth states caused the unprecedented closure of borders that that lack diversification, trade dependence, and impact of natural disasters as determinants.
-At the regional level, data envelopment analysis (DEA) can provide alternative measures to generate vulnerability indices by identifying population and gross domestic product as input variables, and the number of people affected essential technology metals resulting from the mining operation shutdown has affected the production and and the total cost of the damage as output variables (Wei et al., 2003).
-An expanded DEA model that distribution of electronic products (Yu et al., 2020).
-Furthermore, political tensions between countries will includes indicators of the dangerousness of regional hazards, exposure to the regional socioeconomic system, and regional natural disaster losses have (Shi et al., 2021).
-Countries have been informed about also been used to assess the regional vulnerability in taking advantage of the COVID-19 recovery packages China (Huang et al., 2013).
-Localized vulnerability indices have also been used to assess and compare Fund, 2019).
-However, Nahm et al. (2022) found the vulnerability of local government units.
-Cutter et al. (2003) pioneered the work of creating a multidimensional Social Vulnerability Index (SoVI) with 11 subcomponents that include socioeconomic factors, built environment, and infrastructure input-output model to show that economic stimulus dependence.
-The SoVI has been implemented in plans can indeed increase emissions, but directing fiscal the Yangtze River Delta Region (Chen et al., 2013) and Beijing-Tianjin-Hebei Region in China (Huang et al., 2015).
-A composite place-based vulnerability With the dual threat of the pandemic and climate change, economic planning plays a central role in index was constructed by integrating the SoVI with ensuring that systems are prepared for disruptions. the hazard vulnerability index and built environment vulnerability index wherein the weighted average of the components was based on the observed variance of each component (Piegorsch et al., 2021).
-Ahsan and Warner (2014) developed a vulnerability index that considered the social, economic, and physical aspects and exposure to risks to estimate the overall vulnerability through its capacity to absorb the effects vulnerability of coastal unions in Bangladesh.
-Another of such disruptions.
-Cutter et al. (2003) identified alternative to assess local vulnerability is to consider the difference between households near the district three aspects of vulnerability research: (a) Human or headquarters and away from the district headquarters place vulnerability to external shocks or events, (b) (Pandey & Jha, 2012).
-Considering the availability vulnerability as a social condition used to measure societal resilience, and (c) the consolidation of locationof capital goods, geographic location, demographic characteristics, environmental factors, economic and livelihood, policy and institutional support, and This can also be applied in economic systems where their territorial borders.
-The COVID-19 pandemic triggered global supply chain disruptions (Yu & Aviso, 2020).
-The closure of ports has hampered the international trade of goods for intermediate and final consumption (Sarkar et al., 2021).
-Despite the increased demand for electronics, the shortage in result in developing supply chain alternatives, leading to economic losses and increased levels of emissions to promote green recovery (International Monetary that the economic stimulus packages implemented by the G20 continued to support emission-intensive industries.
-Shan et al. (2021) used a multiregional stimuli to the right industries can result in emission reduction.
-There are numerous definitions of vulnerability.
-For this study, vulnerability is defined as the measure of a system is negatively affected from the occurrence of a hazardous event (Timmerman, 1981, p.18).
-Although a system can be geographically exposed to extreme events, it is also plausible to reduce its based potential risk exposures and societal resilience. food security, Orencio and Fujii (2013) were able to vulnerability is a function of the inherent sensitivity determine the community-specific vulnerability of some communities in the Philippines.
+Different measures of vulnerability have been developed.
+At the national level, Briguglio (1995) introduced a composite vulnerability index for small island developing countries that accounts for the remoteness of the economies relative to their trading partners.
+Easter (1999) developed the Commonwealth Vulnerability Index for small Commonwealth states that lack diversification, trade dependence, and impact of natural disasters as determinants.
+At the regional level, data envelopment analysis (DEA) can provide alternative measures to generate vulnerability indices by identifying population and gross domestic product as input variables, and the number of people affected and the total cost of the damage as output variables (Wei et al., 2003).
+An expanded DEA model that includes indicators of the dangerousness of regional hazards, exposure to the regional socioeconomic system, and regional natural disaster losses have also been used to assess the regional vulnerability in China (Huang et al., 2013).
+Localized vulnerability indices have also been used to assess and compare the vulnerability of local government units.
+Cutter et al. (2003) pioneered the work of creating a multidimensional Social Vulnerability Index (SoVI) with 11 subcomponents that include socioeconomic factors, built environment, and infrastructure dependence.
+The SoVI has been implemented in the Yangtze River Delta Region (Chen et al., 2013) and Beijing-Tianjin-Hebei Region in China (Huang et al., 2015).
+A composite place-based vulnerability index was constructed by integrating the SoVI with the hazard vulnerability index and built environment vulnerability index wherein the weighted average of the components was based on the observed variance of each component (Piegorsch et al., 2021).
+Ahsan and Warner (2014) developed a vulnerability index that considered the social, economic, and physical aspects and exposure to risks to estimate the overall vulnerability of coastal unions in Bangladesh.
+Another alternative to assess local vulnerability is to consider the difference between households near the district headquarters and away from the district headquarters (Pandey & Jha, 2012).
+Considering the availability of capital goods, geographic location, demographic characteristics, environmental factors, economic and livelihood, policy and institutional support, and food security, Orencio and Fujii (2013) were able to determine the community-specific vulnerability of some communities in the Philippines.